DimensionDev/Maskbook/docs/FAQ.md

 # merge the develop branch and never mind conflicts in lockfile
 > git merge develop

-# revoke lockfile to the one on the develop branch
+# check out the lock file from the base branch
 > git checkout develop -- pnpm-lock.yaml

 # up the lockfile to date